linuxcaffe/tw-tod-crontab/README.md

 21-23 * * 0,6 export TOD=( -morn -aft -day -eve -wkday )
 ```

-Once the TOD crontab is working (some help here?) the system varable $TOD could be used in a report, or at the CLI, to hide those tasks better accomplished at another time.
+With the TOD crontab is working (some help here?) the system varable $TOD could be used in a report, or at the CLI, to hide those tasks better accomplished at another time. (hey, should this be an anacron thing?)